gch144/Recruitement-task---backend-internship/README.md

 - Make sure to replace `<login>` and `<password>` with your actual login credentials.
 - Some commands may require admin access.
 Ensure that your account has the necessary permissions.

+## Database Information

+### Tables

+1. **users:**

+   - Columns:
+     - user_id (INTEGER): Unique identifier for each user.
+     - firstname (TEXT): First name of the user.
+     - email (TEXT): Email address of the user.
+     - telephone_number (TEXT): Telephone number of the user.
+     - password (TEXT): Password for user authentication.
+     - role (TEXT): User role, e.g., "admin" or "user."
+     - created_at (TEXT): Timestamp indicating when the user account was created.

+2. **children:**
+   - Columns:
+     - child_id (INTEGER): Unique identifier for each child.
+     - user_id (INTEGER): Foreign key referencing the user to whom the child belongs.
+     - name (TEXT): Name of the child.
+     - age (INTEGER): Age of the child.

 **Extra:** Even you can check `Result.json` for all the valid user maually also.